 While far less superficial than boys in the Midwest, the dating scene in Denver presents a whole different set of challenges (beyond the growing lumbersexual movement – is it really that hard to invest in a razor?).
 Everyone here seems to be in the Peter Pan phase of life, they came to play in the mountains and are not looking to grow up.

 My personal philosophy is that Mile High boys love one of four things – weed, craft beer, the mountains, themselves, or a combination of all of above.
 I hope to be proven wrong, but in the meantime, here’s to the laughs and stories that come from the weirdness of dating in Denver. #theStruggleisReal

 The Rules for Dating in Denver:

-DON’T make it one of the LoDo (Wrigleyville West), get hammered, “I just turned 21” kind of bars.
-If you’re trying to meet someone for real, shots of fireball probably should be avoided (or not, maybe they’ll loosen you up).
+DON’T make it one of the LoDo (Wrigleyville West), “I just turned 21” kind of bars.
+If you’re trying to meet someone for real, shots of fireball or buzz bombs probably should be avoided (or not, maybe they’ll loosen you up).
 Same goes for the Ginn Mill.
 ALWAYS a bad call.

 DON’T go to 1up or another barcade.
-They’re pitch black, loud and really hard to get to know someone.
+They’re dark, loud and really hard to get to know someone.
 Let your dorkiness come out gradually; you don’t want to overwhelm the person with an overwhelming knowledge of Dungeons and Dragons.